 The autopilot controls actual pitch and bank angles with reference to the AHRS system, this allows the autopilot to stabilize the flight profile in presence of external disturbances such as caused by turbulence and thermal activity.
-The response is mainly limited by the speed of the servo.
-Depending on which type of servo you have fitted, different levels of stabilization can be expected.

 The autopilot algorithm is designed to allow increasing tolerance with respect to the target altitude as turbulence increases.
 In calm conditions altitude tracking is typically +/-20 ft, within this band the autopilot will be "lazy" in order to prevent excessive activation of the flight controls.
 In the presence of turbulence this band is gradually widened up to +/-50 ft to avoid unnecessary activity.
 While in the band, the autopilot will only make small adjustments to capture the target altitude.
 When outside the band, the autopilot will make a more determined effort to get onto target altitude.